 In Georgia, the Gullah-Geechee culture spans from the Savannah area down to St. Marys and surrounding communities.
 It includes difficult-to-access islands such as Sapelo and Cumberland, and many popular tourist and resort areas such as St. Simons and Jekyll islands.

-Photograph Credits: All black-and-white photographs are by Muriel and Malcolm Bell.
-Color images are by Michele Nicole Johnson, Sapelo Island, Georgia.
+Photograph Credits: Black-and-white photographs are by Muriel and Malcolm Bell.
+Color images are by Michele Nicole Johnson.